-The Planning Commission must review the proposal in accordance with the Code of Virginia, Sec.
-15.2-2232 to determine whether the facility's location, character, and extent are substantially in accord with the Comprehensive Plan.
-Staff offers the following analysis:
+The Planning Commission reviewed the proposal in accordance with the Code of Virginia, Sec.
+15.2-2232 and determined that the facility's location, character, and extent are substantially in accord with the Comprehensive Plan, 7-0 vote.
+Staff offered the following analysis: